CIBC-Internal/python/Doc/library/ssl.rst

    for non-cryptographic purposes and for certain purposes in cryptographic protocols, but usually not for key generation etc.

+   For almost all applications :func:`os.urandom` is preferable.

    .. versionadded:: 3.3

+   .. deprecated:: 3.5.3

+      OpenSSL has deprecated :func:`ssl.RAND_pseudo_bytes`, use
+      :func:`ssl.RAND_bytes` instead.

 .. function:: RAND_status()

-   Returns ``True`` if the SSL pseudo-random number generator has been seeded with 'enough' randomness, and ``False`` otherwise.
+   Return ``True`` if the SSL pseudo-random number generator has been seeded with 'enough' randomness, and ``False`` otherwise.
 You can use :func:`ssl.RAND_egd` and :func:`ssl.RAND_add` to increase the randomness of the pseudo-random number generator.

 .. function:: RAND_egd(path)